pierfrancesco/clouda-exercise/README.md

 ## HOW TO RUN THE CODE

-The functions are made under node env so, once cloned the repo, running `npm start` will execute the file inside `scr/index.js`;
+I've used node so, once cloned the repo, running `npm start` will execute the file inside `scr/index.js`;

 Now there are two function invocations.